-Re-Match is capable of recycling 99% of artificial turf and is the only company that can do this, making a level playing field for the environment.
-Re-Match has developed and patented a unique, state-of-the-art technology which can separate all the components of artificial turf into their pure forms again.
+Re-Match has developed and patented a unique, state-of-the-art technology capable of separating all the components of artificial turf back into their pure forms.

 Synthetic turf consists of 6% backing, 4% fiber, 30% rubber and 60% sand.
 Re-Match can separate all of the componets and reuse them in the turf industry or sell the standalone products for other purposes.

 The artificial turf industry is able to document the positive environmental impact of artificial turf versus natural grass: there is little use for watering, no use of fertilisers, no mowing, it is long-lasting, it prevents injuries and it can be used all year round.
 However, the data used today only relies on the period of use and does not take into account end-of-life disposal/recycling of pitches.
 Current approaches to turf disposal include landfilling and incineration, but neither approach fulfils the European objectives on cradle-to-cradle solutions, nor are they environmentally sustainable.